pmansour/interview-guidance/structured-interview-format.md

 **Do**:
 - Ask for a hint if you're stuck.

-    Make sure to clarify your thought process until that point, the ways you can go from there, and why you don't think any of them would work.
+    If you do, make sure to clarify your thought process until that point, the ways you can go from there, and why you don't think any of them would work.

 - Clearly communicate your assumptions.
 - Talk through your thought process as you go.
 - Seek an ACK before you commit to a high-level approach.
 - Follow your interviewer's lead where it differs from the steps above.

     For example, your interviewer might want you to split your time over implementing multiple solutions.

 **Don't**:
 - Be lazy.

     It's okay to use your interviewer as a sounding board and get their thoughts every now and then, but make sure you're still showing critical thinking and coming up with independent solutions.

-- Stay quiet for a few minutes straight.
+- Stay quiet for more than 2-3 minutes.

     Even if you need quiet time to think, make sure to give periodic updates to your interview on what's going on in your mind.

 ### Losing track of time
 Most candidates I've interviewed probably would have solved the problem given enough time.
 The challenge is that they don't have unlimited time -- part of what you're showing in an interview is that you have an efficient process to solve problems.
 Some companies (e.g. Google) even have an explicit rubric for efficacy with regard to time.